mylesmaxie0/mylesmaxie0/README.md

 # Hi, I'm Myles

-Passionate about designing, configuring, and troubleshooting modern network infrastructures.
+Passionate about designing, configuring, and troubleshooting networks.
 I use this GitHub profile to showcase my networking labs, projects, and hands-on work while documenting my continuous learning journey.

 - Focused on Enterprise Networking
 - Interested in Network Security